 - Allowing listeners or viewers to engage with media in noise prohibitive environments

-The Difference Between Subtitles and SDH
+The Difference Between Regular and SDH Subtitles

 As mentioned above, subtitles are meant for hearing listeners and only transcribe spoken word.
 SDH, on the other hand, are designed for those who are deaf, Deaf, or hard of hearing.